ntoll/ntoll.github.io/article/attention/index.md

 [Hacker News](https://news.ycombinator.com/) startup culture with a
 [surveillance capitalist](https://en.wikipedia.org/wiki/Surveillance_capitalism)
 bent.
-In this cuture euphemisms and [doublespeak](https://en.wikipedia.org/wiki/Doublespeak), such as "get to know your users" or "deliver value faster", misdirect attention from often sinister and manipulative uses of technology: the intention behind the examples
+In this culture euphemisms and [doublespeak](https://en.wikipedia.org/wiki/Doublespeak), such as "get to know your users" or "deliver value faster", misdirect attention from often sinister and manipulative uses of technology: the intention behind the examples